aman71711/Lenovo-IdeaPad-Gaming-3-15ARH05-Hackintosh-EFI-/README.md

 | **WiFi & Bluetooth** | Realtek (Not working, unsupported) |
 | **Trackpad**      | Working (VoodooI2C) |
 | **Battery & Power Management** | Working (SMCBatteryManager) |

+🔧 What Works & What Doesn't
+✅ Everything except WiFi & Bluetooth (because Realtek chips aren’t supported) ❌ No NVIDIA GPU acceleration (as expected)

+For WiFi and Bluetooth, I’m considering getting a USB adapter or replacing the internal card with a Broadcom or Intel one.

+Overall, macOS sequoia runs smoothly, and I’m happy with the performance! 🚀 If anyone else is attempting this on the same laptop, feel free to ask for help.

+Follow ChefKiss’s guide: ChefKiss Hackintosh Guide Follow Dortania’s OpenCore guide: Dortania Guide
+Use my EFI folder